-Kariong Mountains High School Anti-bullying Policy review was undertaken in 2016 by a team representative of students, staff and parents.
-Wider representation of student and parents/carers was ensured through surveys and workshops.
-The plan was communicated to the school and the wider community via presentations, lessons, the school newsletter and website.
-The plan will be reviewed in 2019.
+Kariong Mountains High School Anti-bullying Policy review was undertaken in 2024 by a team representative of students, staff and parents.
+The plan was communicated to the school and the wider communityvia presentations, lessons, the school newsletter and website.
+The plan will be reviewed in 2026.